ShreedharJoshi31/heritage-explorer/README.md

 - Generate QR codes for bookings, allowing easy access to a PDF with booking details.
 - **Sentiment Analysis**: Analyze comments on each tour details page to provide insights into the sentiment expressed by users.
 - **Dynamic Tour Recommendations**: Receive personalized tour recommendations based on each tour, enhancing the user experience and encouraging exploration.
+- **Ticket Verification**: Heritage Explorer now includes ticket verification to prevent reuse of tickets for multiple entries.
+QR codes are validated in real time at the entrance, ensuring each ticket is used only once.

 ### Technologies Used

 - MongoDB: Database for storing historical site information.
 - Express.js: Backend server for handling API requests.
 - React: Frontend for the user interface.